arunpraba/reactjs.org/src/content/reference/react/StrictMode.md

 <Intro>

-`<StrictMode>` lets you find common bugs in your components early during development.
+`<StrictMode>` enables you find common bugs in your components early during development.

 ```js